microsoft/vscode-docs/docs/setup/setup-overview.md

 ## Update cadence

 VS Code releases a new version [each month](/updates) with new features and important bug fixes.
 Most platforms support auto updating and you will be prompted to install the new release when it becomes available.
-You can also manually check for updates by running **Help** > **Check for Updates...**.
+You can also manually check for updates by running **Help** > **Check for Updates**.

 >Note: You can [disable auto-update](/docs/supporting/faq.md#how-do-i-opt-out-of-vs-code-autoupdates) if you prefer to update VS Code on your own schedule.